seidlr/drlnd-control/Report.md

 The **Actor** maps a state of the environment to action values via 3 fully connected **Linear** layers with **ReLU** activation.
 The final output layer yields 4 values with **tanh** activation.

 The **Critic** measures the quality of the actions via 3 fully connected **Linear** layers with **ReLU** activation.
-The single output of the last layer returns the estimated value of the current state.
+The single output of the last layer returns the estimated value of the current action.

 ### Hyperparameters